What’s The Difference Between TMS and MeRT?

 Patient-Centered Care

-MeRT at Brainwave Neuro Performance Center is delivered by a compassionate and experienced medical team under the leadership of Dr. Julie Kim, a board-certified physician with over 25 years of clinical expertise.
-Our approach focuses on nurturing each patient’s brain function uniquely, using scientific brain mapping and tailored magnetic stimulation to achieve lasting improvements in brain health and quality of life.
+Both TMS and MeRT at Brainwave Neuro Performance Center are delivered by a compassionate and experienced medical team under the leadership of Dr. Julie Kim, a board-certified physician with over 25 years of clinical expertise.
+Our approach focuses on nurturing each patient’s brain function, using scientific brain mapping and magnetic stimulation to achieve lasting improvements in brain health and quality of life.

 Get Started Today

-Brainwave Neuro Performance Center is proud to offer this groundbreaking, drug-free, and non-invasive treatment to support brain health restoration and enhancement for a wide variety of conditions.
-If you’re interested in MeRT treatment for yourself or a family member, give us a call at (520) 633-0206 or fill out our online contact form today.
+Brainwave Neuro Performance Center is proud to offer these groundbreaking, drug-free, and non-invasive treatments to support brain health restoration and enhancement for a wide variety of conditions.
+If you’re interested in TMS or MeRT treatment for yourself or a family member, give us a call at (520) 633-0206 or fill out our online contact form today.

 M.D., Medical Director at | (520) 633-0206 | + posts